 - Day Trip to Melaka (historical buildings, shopping, rides, theme parks styled resorts)

-Genting Highlands is a popular destination as located at 1865m above sea level and approximately one hour drive from Kuala Lumpur City.
+Genting Highlands is a popular destination located at 1865 m above sea level and is approximately one hour drive from Kuala Lumpur City.
 Visitors escaping the summer heat and crowds of the KL city find Genting Highlands an amazing location for a day trip or a weekend escape for couples as well as families.